ishandutta2007/free-api/README.md

  - Recipe Daquan : The information of this recipe comes from the Internet, so this information is only used for —— <a href = "https://www.free-api.com/doc/137" target = '_ blank '> Interface address </a>

  - Typographic coordinates of the latest typhoon : You can query the list of typhoons that are currently threatened.
-For each typhoon —— <a href = "https: // www.free-api.com/doc/138 "target = '_ blank'> Interface address </a>
+For each typhoon —— <a href = "https://www.free-api.com/doc/138 "target = '_ blank'> Interface address </a>

- - Page level query : Google's pr query-<a href =" https : //www.free-api.com/doc/139 "target = '_ blank'> Interface address </a>
+ - Page level query : Google's pr query-<a href = "https://www.free-api.com/doc/139 "target = '_ blank'> Interface address </a>

  - Keyword extraction : According to the large text passed in, use TextRank —— <a href="https://www.free-api.com/doc/140" target='_blank'> Interface address </a>